 \subsubsection{Multi-k-clustering-based EMOC}

-Other approaches consider the multi-k-clustering with a posteriori method, where $k$ is taken as an objective function, differing from the automatic data clustering methods, as MOCK, that considers $k$ an inner aspect in the decision variable, obtained by the optimization of clustering criteria.
+Other approaches consider multi-k-clustering with the a posteriori method, where $k$ is taken as an objective function, differing from the automatic data clustering methods, such as MOCK, that consider $k$ an inner aspect of the decision variable, obtained by the optimization of clustering criteria.
 For that, Du et al.\cite{Du2005} introduced a specific solution representation, the linked-list based encoding.
-They use the fellowship between the objects instead of the label-based relationship to define the clusters, in which each cluster has all their elements linked, similar to the relation of the nodes presented by Handl and Knowles~\cite{Handl2005b}.
-This representation was applied in the MOGA-LL\cite{Du2005}, an EMOC approach that optimizes the $TWCV$ and $k$ as objective functions in the NPGA, considering two particular operators: (i) an adapted one-point crossover that allows different clusters to exchange partial contents and may split a cluster into two; (ii) link-replacement mutation, in which a sub-group of objects is associated to another cluster instead of just a different node.
+The authors used the fellowship between the objects instead of the label-based relationship to define the clusters, in which each cluster has all its elements linked, similar to the relationship of the nodes presented by Handl and Knowles~\cite{Handl2005b}.
+This representation was applied in the MOGA-LL\cite{Du2005}, an EMOC approach that optimizes the $TWCV$ and $k$ as objective functions in the NPGA, considering two particular operators: (i) an adapted one-point crossover, which allows different clusters to exchange partial contents and may split a cluster into two; (ii) link-replacement mutation, in which a sub-group of objects is associated with another cluster instead of just a different node.

-Wang et al.~\cite{wang2018} proposed the EMO-k to demonstrate the importance of the conflict between the objective functions.
-They showed evidence that $Var$ and $k$ are not always conflicting between two individuals and promoted a transformation of the variance ($Var$) formulation, $(1- exp^{-1.Var})-k$, to solve this problem.
-In ~\cite{WANG2020100691}, this same pair of objective functions were explored considering a new MOEA based on constrained decomposition with grids (CCDG-K).
-Both EMO-K and CCDG-K define the best clustering result (the optimal k) by the “elbow” method~\cite{HANCER201749}.
+Wang et al.~\cite{wang2018} proposed the EMO-KC (Evolutionary Multi-objective $k$-clustering) to demonstrate the importance of the conflict between the objective functions to obtain a diverse set of final solutions with a different number of clusters.
+They showed evidence that $Var$ and $k$ are not always conflicting between two individuals and introduced a transformation of the variance ($Var$) formulation, $(1- exp^{-1.Var})-k$, to solve this problem.
+In ~\cite{WANG2020100691}, this same pair of objective functions was explored in a new MOEA that considers a constrained decomposition with grids (CCDG-K).
+Both EMO-KC and CCDG-K define the best clustering result (the optimal $k$) by the ``elbow'' method~\cite{HANCER201749}.